SenseLogic/SPARK/README.md

 Unlike huge frameworks like Laravel and Symphony which use classes to manage both the web and database requests, Spark is just a small collection of reusable procedural functions wrapping and extending the PHP standard library in order to improve its ease of use.

+### Autonomy and maintainability

+The PHP framework has no external dependencies, and doesn't actually require any of the build tools, whose goal is just to enhance the developer productivity and comfort.

 ### Readability and conciseness

-Spark is implemented in the [Phoenix](https://github.com/senselogic/PHOENIX) language, which allows to develop modular PHP code with a readable and concise JavaScript-like syntax.
+Spark is implemented in the [Phoenix](https://github.com/senselogic/PHOENIX) language, which is translated into PHP code.
+This allows to develop modular PHP code with a readable and concise JavaScript-like syntax.

-### Long term maintenability

-While Spark uses several tools to enhance the developer productivity, they are not required to maintain the code, as the generated PHP files are identical to hand-crafted code and have absolutely no external dependencies.

 ## Microframework